arthurbraganca7/arthurbraganca7.github.io/_pages/research.md

 ------------------------------------------------------------------------

--   Borchers, n., Bragança, A., Conte Grand, M.
+-   Borchers, N., Bragança, A., Conte Grand, M.
-    (April 2024).
     The Long Run Effects of Forest Incentives in Guatemala. *Draft coming soon.*

 -   Bragança, A., Britto, D., Fonseca, A., Moura, D., Sampaio, B., Sant'anna, A., Szerman, D.
-    (April 2024).
     Decentralization, Enforcement, and Taxation:
     Evidence from Rural Land Taxes in Brazil. *Draft coming soon.*

--   Araújo, R, Assunção, J., & Bragança, A. (January 2024).
+-   Araújo, R, Assunção, J., & Bragança, A. (May 2024).
 The Effects of Transportation Infrastructure on Deforestation in the Amazon: A General Equilibrium Approach.
     [PDF](http://arthurbraganca7.github.io/files/Infrastructure_deforestation_GE.pdf).